ON THIS PAGE: You will learn about the different ways doctors use to treat people with a pituitary gland tumor. To see other pages, use the menu.

-This section outlines treatments that are the standard of care (the best proven treatments available) for this specific type of tumor.
+This section tells you the treatments that are the standard of care for this type of cancer.
+“Standard of care” means the best treatments known.
 When making treatment plan decisions, patients are also encouraged to consider clinical trials as an option.
-A clinical trial is a research study to test a new treatment to evaluate whether it is safe, effective, and possibly better than the standard treatment.
-Your doctor can help you review all treatment options.
-For more information, see the Clinical Trials and Latest Research sections.
+A clinical trial is a research study that tests a new approach to treatment.
+Doctors want to learn if it is safe, effective, and possibly better than the standard treatment.
+Clinical trials can test a new drug, a new combination of standard treatments, or new doses of standard drugs or other treatments.
+Your doctor can help you consider all your treatment options.
+To learn more about clinical trials, see the About Clinical Trials and Latest Research sections.

-Any patient with a pituitary tumor should be seen by an endocrinologist (a doctor who specializes in problems with glands and the endocrine system) and by a neurosurgeon (a specialist who operates on the head, brain, and central nervous system).
-Patients with vision problems will also need to visit an ophthalmologist (a doctor who specializes in the treatment and diagnosis of eye problems).
+Any patient with a pituitary tumor should be seen by an endocrinologist, a doctor who specializes in problems with glands and the endocrine system.
+In addition, patients should be examined by a neurosurgeon, a specialist who operates on the head, brain, and central nervous system.
+Patients with vision problems will also need to visit an ophthalmologist, a doctor who specializes in the treatment and diagnosis of eye problems.

-Descriptions of the most common treatment options for a pituitary gland tumor are listed below.
-Treatment options and recommendations depend on several factors, including the type and stage of the tumor, possible side effects, and the patient’s preferences and overall health.
-Take time to learn about your treatment options and be sure to ask questions about things that are unclear.
+Your care plan may also include treatment for symptoms and side effects, an important part of medical care.
+Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
 Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
-Learn more about making treatment decisions .

 Active surveillance is an option for some people with a pituitary gland tumor who have no symptoms from the tumor and have hormones that work normally.
 This approach can also be called watchful waiting.
 During active surveillance, the patient is monitored closely with periodic examinations and tests, to watch for signs of tumor growth or progression.
 Treatment would begin only if the tumor started causing symptoms.

-About 95% of surgeries to remove pituitary gland tumors are done by the transsphenoidal route (through the nasal passage, going along the septum that separates the two nostrils, then through the sphenoid sinus cavity located deep above the back of the throat to the pituitary gland immediately behind it).
-The rest are done through a craniotomy (an opening in the skull).
-This can be done using a microscope or an endoscope (a long flexible tube), or both, so the surgeon can see the tumor.
+About 95% of surgeries to remove pituitary gland tumors are done by the transsphenoidal route.
+That means going through the nasal passage and along the septum that separates the 2 nostrils.
+Then the surgeon goes through the sphenoid sinus cavity located deep above the back of the throat to the pituitary gland immediately behind it.
+The rest are done through an opening in the skull called a craniotomy.
+This can be done using a microscope or an endoscope , which is a long flexible tube, or both, so the surgeon can see the tumor.

 The most common type of radiation treatment is called external-beam radiation therapy, which is radiation given from a machine outside the body.
-A radiation therapy regimen (schedule) usually consists of a specific number of treatments given over a set period of time.
+A radiation therapy regimen (schedule), which is your treatment plan, usually consists of a specific number of treatments given over a set period of time.

-Advances in external-beam radiation therapy allow doctors to aim the radiation more directly at the pituitary gland, sparing more of the surrounding normal tissue from the effects of radiation.
+Advances in external-beam radiation therapy allow doctors to aim the radiation more directly at the pituitary gland, sparing more of the surrounding healthy tissue from the effects of radiation.
 Radiation therapy can cause the pituitary gland to gradually lose the ability to make hormones after treatment ends.
-If this occurs, hormone replacement therapy (see below) may be needed.
+If this occurs, hormone replacement therapy may be needed.
+See below for more information.
 Talk with your doctor about what to expect based on your specific radiation treatment and how side effects will be managed.

-Learn more about radiation therapy .
+Learn more about the basics of radiation therapy .

 Hormone replacement therapy (HRT)

 The medications used to treat pituitary tumors are continually being evaluated.
-Talking with your doctor is often the best way to learn about the medications you've been prescribed, their purpose, and their potential side effects or interactions with other medications.
+Talking with your doctor is often the best way to learn about the medications you have been prescribed, their purpose, and their potential side effects or interactions with other medications.

 Getting care for symptoms and side effects